-1) The TT date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
-For example, adjustments for (i) the consequences of the change in obliquity from the IAU 1980 ecliptic to the IAU 2006 ecliptic and (ii) the secular variation in the Earth's dynamical form factor J2.
+The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
+The J2000 method is best matched to the way adjustments for (i) the consequences of the change in obliquity from the IAU 1980 ecliptic to the IAU 2006 ecliptic and (ii) the secular variation in the Earth's dynamical form factor J2.